 - If you’re not planning to bake, place the fed starter into the fridge.
 You can keep the starter in the fridge for weeks, but it’s best to take it out and feed it once a week or so.

-- Once the starter is nice and active, remove 100g sourdough starter and place into a large bowl.
+- Once the starter is bubbly and active, remove 100g sourdough starter and place into a large bowl.

-- Add in 325g of water and 500g AP flour to the starter.
+- Add in 325g of water and 500g all-purpose flour to the starter.

 - Give it a mix and cover with plastic wrap.
 In the meantime, microwave the 25g of water and add 9g salt and give it a stir to dissolve.
 Set aside.